SeBS-Flow: Benchmarking Serverless Cloud Function Workflows: Evaluation of Cloud Services

-In addition to execution and orchestration costs, workflows can generate charges when accessing the object and NoSQL storage.
-In all three clouds, the prices of read and write operations on the object storage are exactly the same.
-However, the billing models for key-value storage differ: DynamoDB charges for operations according to the amount of data read and written in strictly defined size increments; CosmosDB applies the same pricing to request units but does not explicitly define expected consumption; and Datastore has higher costs per operation but makes the cost independent of the item size.
-To understand the impact of price differences, we analyze the full execution of the Trip Booking benchmark.
+In addition to execution and orchestration costs, workflows generate charges when accessing the object and NoSQL storage.
+While the prices of read and write operations on the object storage are the same across clouds, the billing models for key-value storage differ: DynamoDB charges according to the amount of data read and written in strictly defined size increments; CosmosDB applies the same pricing to request units but does not explicitly define expected consumption; and Datastore has higher costs per operation but makes the cost independent of the item size.
+To understand the impact of this, we analyze the full execution of the Trip Booking benchmark.
 One workflow invocation requires three insertions and three deletions, with all items taking at most a few hundred bytes.
-While the estimated storage costs are similar on each platform, between \textcent 0.68 and \textcent 1.08 for one thousand executions, they impact the final cost differently.
+While the estimated storage costs are similar on each platform, between \textcent 0.68 and \textcent 1.08 per 1000 executions, they impact the final cost differently.
 NoSQL operations add only 2.74\% and 6.72\% of the total price on AWS and GCP, respectively.
 The total execution cost on Azure is just \textcent 2.4.
 There, the estimated cost of CosmosDB request units is equal to \textcent 0.68 and adds 28.5\% of workflow price.